LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 I wouldn't suggest you going and trying all of them, instead go to the [next section](#simple-combination) to start learning simple combinations and go from there.

-- [Multiexcerpt](https://confluence.atlassian.com/conf719/excerpt-macro-1157466743.html): Reuse text and images across pages by naming them.
+- [Multiexcerpt](https://confluence.atlassian.com/conf719/excerpt-macro-1157466743.html): Export multiple elements like text and images across Spaces and Pages, and reuse them with the [Multiexcerpt Include](https://confluence.atlassian.com/conf719/excerpt-include-macro-1157466741.html).
-- [Multiexcerpt Include](https://confluence.atlassian.com/conf719/excerpt-include-macro-1157466741.html): Import selected multiexcerpts from specified pages.
-- [Table Excerpt](https://docs.stiltsoft.com/tfac/dc-server/how-to-use-table-excerpt-and-table-excerpt-include-macros-42241623.html): Reuse tables from one page to another.
+- [Table Excerpt](https://docs.stiltsoft.com/tfac/dc-server/how-to-use-table-excerpt-and-table-excerpt-include-macros-42241623.html): Reuse tables from one page to another by using the [Table Include](https://docs.stiltsoft.com/tfac/dc-server/how-to-use-table-excerpt-and-table-excerpt-include-macros-42241623.html) macro.
-- [Table Include](https://docs.stiltsoft.com/tfac/dc-server/how-to-use-table-excerpt-and-table-excerpt-include-macros-42241623.html): Import specific tables from other pages.
 - [Table Filter](https://docs.stiltsoft.com/tfac/cloud/how-to-use-table-filter-macro-42239756.html): Query data across multiple pages.
 - [Live Search](https://confluence.atlassian.com/conf719/livesearch-macro-1157466803.html): Add a search bar with predefined parameters.
 - [Contributor Summary](https://confluence.atlassian.com/conf719/contributors-summary-macro-1157466730.html): Display recent updates from a page and its subpages.